MakieOrg/Makie.jl/docs/documentation/backends/wglmakie.md

 # WGLMakie

+[WGLMakie](https://github.com/MakieOrg/Makie.jl/tree/master/WGLMakie) is the web-based backend, which is mostly implemented in Julia right now.
-[WGLMakie](https://github.com/MakieOrg/Makie.jl/tree/master/WGLMakie) uses [JSServe](https://github.com/SimonDanisch/JSServe.jl) to generate the HTML and JavaScript for displaying the plots.
-In JavaScript, we use [ThreeJS](https://threejs.org/) and [WebGL](https://de.wikipedia.org/wiki/WebGL) to render the plots.
+WGLMakie uses [JSServe](https://github.com/SimonDanisch/JSServe.jl) to generate the HTML and JavaScript for displaying the plots.
+On the JavaScript side, we use [ThreeJS](https://threejs.org/) and [WebGL](https://de.wikipedia.org/wiki/WebGL) to render the plots.
-It Makie's Web-based backend, which is mostly implemented in Julia right now.
 Moving more of the implementation to JavaScript is currently the goal and will give us a better JavaScript API, and more interaction without a running Julia server.

+!!! warning
-It's still experimental, but all plot types should work, and therefore all recipes, but there are certain caveats:
+    WGLMakie can be considered experimental because the JavaScript API isn't stable yet and the notebook integration isn't perfect yet, but all plot types should work, and therefore all recipes, but there are certain caveats:

 #### Missing Backend Features